Fizzizist/Logic2018/README.md

 Logic 2018 is a remake of Logic 2010, an educational logic game in which players solve logical derivations by instantiating logical rules.

 # Installation
-The first build is currently unfinished.
-There is no tutorial so most people will not be able to play it.
-Once the tutorial is finished a self-contained build will be available for download.<br>
-If you wish to test out the current unfinished build you can download the dotnet SDK, clone the git, and run the program via "dotnet run" command.
+The first alpha build is available at http://groupstack.net/Logic2018.
+Click on the operating system of your choice, unpack the zip archive and run the executable.

 # Future Direction
 The program is currently fully command-line based with only 1 problem set in sentential logic and a few rules.<br>
-Alpha Release:<br>
+Further Alpha Releases:<br>
--Alpha will contain the first problem set with a tutorial showing the player how to solve sentential derivations with the given rules.<br>
 -More rules and problem sets will then be added<br>
 -Predicate logic will then be added with new rules and problem sets<br>
+-Bugs will be fixed as they arise<br>
 <br>
 Beta Release:<br>
 -Beta release will introduce a GUI interface using the Unity Engine<br>